meri-imperiumi/handbook/docs/systems/plumbing.md

 - [ ] Ensure engine raw water seacock and the watermaker valve are open
 - [ ] Check watermaker filter visually, change or clean as needed
 - [ ] Run the watermaker output hose into the sink
-- [ ] Start watermaker by turning on the circuit
+- [ ] Start watermaker by turning on the circuit and pressing the power button under the sink
 - [ ] Run watermaker for about 10 minutes, then run the output into a cup
 - [ ] Test the water quality with TDS meter (should be <300ppm)
 - [ ] Taste test the water